milaaano/ENGG1340-in-Paris/README.md

 make start
 ```

-> **Note:** Follow the on-screen instructions carefully.
+> **Note:** During the fame, follow the on-screen instructions carefully.
 You may be asked to type keywords, press `Enter`, or use a specific input format.

 ---